hindu-comm/mail_stream_advaita-l/2013/12/Desire_Jnana_and_Mok/61__shrImallalitAlAlitaH.md

 > He goes to Brahma Nirvana.

-​
 This can not be known by us.
 So, this is not laxaNa in the manner we know.
-​

 > He becomes
 > liberated.

-​This applies to GYAnI with rAga, etc. too.
+This applies to GYAnI with rAga, etc. too.

-​
-​Actually, as the jIvanmukta *becomes *liberated is said, so it is clear that some type of bondage is also accepted.
+Actually, as the jIvanmukta *becomes *liberated is said, so it is clear that some type of bondage is also accepted.
 Now, it is your duty to find that.

 On the other hand, we accept that GYAnI has no bondage of avidyA and janma-maraNa even if he is in body and has rAga, etc.(i.e. bondage of rAga, etc.).
-​

 > But members here are saying the Jivanmukta can have desires and
 > anger and greed and other bad qualities.

-​Baseless accusation.
+Baseless accusation.
 Don't put your misunderstanding on us.
 We just said that GYAnI may have greed, as had yAGYavalkya. jIvanmukta-s of non-ultimate level also have rAga, etc.